btnguyenPersonal/edit/tasks.md

 	[ ] multicursorKeys
 	[ ] normalKeys

+compat:
+	- mouse
+	- replace state->maxX state->maxY with LINES and COLUMNS

+perf:
+	- use trace() to see all the ncurses calls
+	- multiline comments render fast
+	- very long lines render fast
+	- paste into terminal fast dont have to use gp gy

+crash:
+	- ctrl r crash
 - maybe have autocomplete also scan the other harpooned files?

 - improve build time! it is unbearable!!